Phase boundaries in algebraic conformal QFT: Theory of superselection sectors

 As in \sref{s:ll}, we define ``left locality'':

 \begin{definition} For two nets of local algebras $\B_i(O)$ defined on the same Hilbert space, we say that $\B_1$ is {\bf left-local} w.r.t.\ $\B_2$, if $\B_1(O_1)$ commutes with $\B_2(O_2)$ whenever $O_1$ is in the left causal complement of $O_2$. $\B_1$ is {\bf right-local} w.r.t.\ $\B_2$, iff $\B_2$ is left-local w.r.t.\ $\B_1$.
-(In the chiral situation, the more appropriate terms ``past-local'' and ``future-local'' may be used instead \cite{LR12}.) \end{definition}
+The same definition makes sense for a pair of chiral nets, replacing double cones $O$ by intervals $I\subset\RR$, except that in this case the terms ``backward-local'' and ``forward-local'' may be more appropriate \cite{LR12}. \end{definition}